Skip to content

 Stack registers

 The so-called stack registers are a way of referring to the values at the top of the stack.
-In total, there are 256256 stack registers, i.e. values held on the stack at any given time.
-You can specify any of them using any of s0, s1, …, s255, but only if the certain TVM instruction expects it as an argument.
+In total, there are 256 stack registers, i.e., values held on the stack at any given time.
+You can specify any of them using s0, s1, …, s255, but only if a particular TVM instruction expects it as an argument.
 Otherwise, their concept is meant for succinct descriptions of the effects of a particular TVM instruction in text or comments to the code, not in the code itself.

-Register s0 is the value at the top of the stack, register s1 is the value immediately after it, and so on, until we reach the bottom of the stack, represented by s255, i.e. the 256256th stack register.
-When a value x is pushed onto a stack, it becomes the new s0.
-At the same time, old s0 becomes new s1, old s1 — new s2, and so on.
+Register s0 is the value at the top of the stack, register s1 is the value immediately after it, and so on, until we reach the bottom of the stack, represented by s255, i.e., the 256th stack register.
+When a value x is pushed onto the stack, it becomes the new s0.
+At the same time, the old s0 becomes the new s1, the old s1 becomes the new s2, and so on.

 asm fun takeSecond(a: Int, b: Int): Int {